Google Ads strategy for profitable SME growth

 Action points:

-Optimize website content for AI Mode discovery
+- Optimise website content for AI Mode discovery

-Implement structured data for better AI understanding
+- Implement structured data for better AI comprehension

-Focus on long-tail keywords that support conversational search
+- Focus on long-tail keywords that support conversational search

-2. Data-driven decision-making
+2. Data-driven decision making

 With gtag, websites receive 11% more signals compared to traditional tracking.
-The upgrade to gtag is not only recommended but essential for accurate performance measurements.
+The upgrade to gtag is not only recommended, but essential for accurate performance measurements.

 Implementation checklist:

-Migrate to gtag for improved signal collection
+- Migrate to gtag for improved signal collection

-Implement Enhanced Conversions for better attribution
+- Implement Enhanced Conversions for better attribution

-Integrate offline conversion data for complete customer journey insight
+- Integrate offline conversion data for complete customer journey insight

 3. Automation with control